-Scientists have found that trees grown in an artificial environment with little stress in their lives grow fast, but are extremely weak and prone to falling down.
-Upon further investigation, it was found that trees only put out long roots and reinforce themselves under the normal stresses such as wind, rain, and the various growing seasons.
+Scientists have found that trees grown in an artificial environment with little stress in their lives grow fast, but are extremely weak and prone to falling.
+Upon further investigation, they found that trees only put out long roots and reinforce themselves under normal stresses such as wind, rain, and the various growing seasons.

-Learn to stretch right to that magic growth spot where you have to work and might fail, there is no growth in the comfort zone.
-Just don't stretch too far too fast, while some wind is good for the tree, too much at once can break it if the tree is not prepared, and some wounds are slow to heal.
+Learn to stretch right to that magic growth spot where you have to work and might fail; there is no growth in the comfort zone.
+Just don't go too far too fast.
+While some wind is good for the tree, too much at once can break it, and some wounds are slow to heal.